Pumahawk/klog/README.md

 klog -kubeconfig ... -config ... -info -t env:dev,participant -tor name:authentication-provider,name:echo-backend
 ```

-This command will return configurations that match at least one tag from **env:dev,participant** and have the
+This command will return configurations that match at least one tag from **name:authentication-provider,name:echo-backend** and have the
 all tags **env:dev,participant**

 # :page_facing_up: klog Configuration File